ESPRI-Mod/prodiguer-docs/security/system_inputs.md

 * /api/1/ops/heartbeat
 * /api/1/ops/list_endpoints

-WEB service endpoint tampering is considered to be a HIGH security threat.
+WEB service endpoint tampering is considered to be a **HIGH** security threat.

 # Controlled vocabularies.

 The Prodiguer platform loads controlled vocabularies (CV's) to validate data flowing the system.
 Such validation ensures that an input conforms to a whitelist.
 The validation of CV related data is in some cases soft, i.e. new terms are accepted by the system.

 All Prodiguer CV termsets are hosted with the prodiguer-cv GitHub repo.
 The prodiguer-git-user account has write permissions to this account.
-Therefore GitHub related security best proactises come into scope.
+Therefore foloowing GitHub related security best practises is essential.

+Controlled vocabulary tampering is considered to be a **MEDIUM** security threat.

 # Source code